All Episodes

 They may do it separately, but they're not going to hold up the election for that.

-All right, you have this election here, 70, well, nearly 72 million, I guess we're coming up, Trump voters, that are 70 plus percent feel that this is total BS and that the chaos that Democrats wanted us, so they were able to sow.
+Trump voters that are 70 plus percent feel that this is total BS and that the chaos that Democrats wanted us, so they were able to sow.

-Um now, if fundamentally, if we don't come up with a system that stops this this rampant and indiscriminate ballot mailing to people that are not even requesting ballots to people that are verifying our eligible voters, and we don't have voter ID laws changed, then this could happen.
+Right now if fundamentally, if we don't come up with a system that stops this, this rampant and indiscriminate ballot mailing to people that are not even requesting ballots, to people that are not verifying our eligible voters, and we don't have voter ID laws changed and this could happen this should happen on the state level, in the states that have Republican majorities.

-If we don't have it, Bill, I think Lindsey Graham is right, Republicans will never win a national election again.
+If we don't have it bill, I think Lindsey Graham is right, Republicans will never win a national election again.

 Number two, the states cannot do this.